gaurovojha/gaurovojha/README.md

 # <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">Hi, I am Gaurov Ojha 👨‍💻

 #### 🔭 I’m a Java/Python programmer and a problem solving/Machine-learning enthusiast, working as a Senior Data Engineer in Publicis.Sapient.
-I have a 9 years of enterprise level software development experience in domains like Banking/financial service and US healthcare.
+I have a 9 years of enterprise level software development experience in domains like Banking/financial services and US healthcare.
 I am passionate about technologies and love to learn new things.

 ## ⚡ Tech Stack